 Wondering how to delete Google search history?
 You aren’t alone, our Google search histories have become almost sacred.
-For many, this level of privacy is expected, though few realize just how much information they’re willingly handing over.
-Privacy is no longer assured, but something we should protect at all costs.
+For many, complete privacy is expected, though few realize just how much information they’re willingly handing over.

 Your Google history can contain everything from your location information and medical conditions to other potentially embarrassing personal details like familial issues and debt relief.
 For me, I’m most concerned with all of the words I have to Google when writing to make sure I’m spelling them correctly (if my editors only knew).